 This course is designed to provide the student with an understanding of the use of programming in the business community.
-The student will learn how to program statements, translate into standard operations for generating reports, and file systems utilized in a business environment.
+The student will learn how to program statements, translate into standard operations for generating reports, and files utilized in a business environment.
 The student will also examine how various types of storage and programming structures are implemented in the programming language.
 In addition, students will perform problem solving in the area of simple business functions.
 Program designing, charting, coding, debugging, testing, execution and documentation will be accomplished.
-Topics include accessing files, decision structure, looping structures, report design, program structure, data types, data manipulation, and control break processing.
-Prerequisite: CM1030.
+Topics include accessing files, decision structure, looping structures, report design, program structure, data types, data manipulation, tables, and control break processing.
+Prerequisite: CS1010 or CS1020 or CS1030 or CS1035.
 Quarter Credit Hours 4.5